aellas/Runescape-Name-Checker/README.md

 + Install requirements `pip install -r requirements.txt`
 + Run code `python3 main.py`

+> You can now download an executable version!

 # 🔮 Future Updates
 + Add the option to search for every possible 2 or 3 letter usernames that may be available
 + <strong> Add an option to search a list of usernames you provide ✅</strong>